thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

 model because the partial view is rendered server-side and those values don't exist yet.
 Another reason is because we're getting the **OrderDetailViewModel**'s back from a remote service call, which means every **OrderDetailViewModel** that we get back from the server would have to have all of the possible Origins stored in them.
 This would result in a lot of duplicate/unneeded data being sent back to the client.
-To avoid all of this, we store the origins in the **ViewData**.
+To avoid all of this, we store the Origins in the **ViewData**.

 ## Auto Updating Fields Based on Value Changes

-There are a couple properties on an order detail which are interelated and when one changes we need to update the others.
+There are a couple properties on an order detail which are interrelated, and when one changes we need to update the others.

 The related fields are:

-* **NetWeight** - When the net weight is changed we update the units count.
+* **NetWeight** - When the net weight is changed, we update the units count.

-* **Units** - When the number of units is changed we recalculate the net weight.
+* **Units** - When the number of units is changed, we recalculate the net weight.

-* **UnitWeight** - When the unit weight is updated we recalculate the net weight.
+* **UnitWeight** - When the unit weight is updated, we recalculate the net weight.

-In order to update these values we need to setup event handlers for the **Change** event of the widgets.
+In order to update these values we need to set up event handlers for the **Change** event of the widgets.

     @Html.Kendo().NumericTextBoxFor(model => model.NetWeight).Decimals(2).Events(events => events.Change("window.SalesHub.OrderDetailsEdit_NetWeight_Change"))